 I never would have been able to physically do all these amazing things in all the amazing places that I went had it not been for YHWHs answer to my prayers in Trim Healthy Mama.
 Now, when I read Scriptures, it is more than just words on a page – I know what it looks like, I can remember being in those places, like Mt Nebo, where Moses stood and looked out over the Promised Land.

-So, where do YOU want to be in a year?
+Where do YOU want to be a year from now?

 If you want to lose weight and improve your health by this time next year, then today you need to start doing something differently than what you’ve been doing.
 A year is a long time.
 Maybe you have a lot of weight to lose.
 Break it down into smaller chunks, focus on one meal at a time and keep making good choices.
 Be the boss of what goes in your mouth!
 Get off the couch and move as much as you’re able and keep at it.
 Don’t give up.
 You may not be where you want to be in a year, but if you don’t start trying today, you’ll never know how far you can go in just one year.